-Depending on scenarios, islands may contain objectives ▲ or AAs ∡.
-An island does not hinder the movements of airplanes, but prevents those of ships.
+Depending on scenarios, islands may contain objectives or AA .
+An island does not hinder the movements of planes, but prevents those of ships.
 Damage to islands is only possible with bombs.
 When a hex on an island is hit, place a damage marker on that hex.
-The AA there is immediately out of the action.
+The AA there is immediately taken out of the action.
 When a hex is hit once, it is destroyed and cannot be hit again (Victory Points are scored only once per target hex).